yxpeh2006-sys/Math/isl-2002-c3/README.md

 How do we turn this into a full sequence of length $n$?
 The fact that we had to scan again from the right when $k+1$ is to the right of $k$ feels very reminiscent of the defining property of a full sequence.

 This motivates the following operation: where we found numbers in the $k$-th scan of the permutation, we write $k$ in those positions of our full sequence.
-That means, for our example permutation, since the first scan only found $1, 2, 3$, we write $1$'s in the first, fifth, and eighth positions of the full sequence, since those are where $1, 2, 3$ are in the example permutation.
+That means, for our example permutation, since the first scan only found $1, 2, 3$ in the first, fifth, and eighth positions of the permutation, we write $1$'s in the first, fifth, and eighth positions of the full sequence.
 We end up with the partial sequence $(1, -, -, -, 1, -, -, 1, -)$.

 Analogously, we write $2$'s in the same positions where $4, 5$ are found in the permutation, to get $(1, 2, -, -, 1, 2, -, 1, -)$.